 For example, you may want to review your social media bios and the services listed on your website to specifically mention your work with sole traders and detail how you can help them.

 You may also wish to review your SEO strategy so that your website incorporates keywords that relate to the most common sole trader questions.

 Your existing clients can be invaluable when it comes to securing new business.
 You could encourage existing clients to recommend you to any sole traders in their network, as this could help you find more like-minded customers.

 If it’s feasible for your practice, you could also consider a referral scheme that offers incentives for successful referrals, such as discounted services, free gifts or complimentary consultations.

 Prompting your clients to review your practice on search engines, social media and your own website may also help to bring in new business.
 The seal of approval from a fellow sole trader could be all the incentive a new client needs to join your accounting practice.

 Once a potential new sole trader client has got in touch with you, it’s important that you engage with them to establish a positive first impression.
 By creating a simple follow-up strategy or checklist, you can ensure that you remain in contact and that you share all the information they’ll need about your services.

 When your new client has signed up, welcome them with an efficient onboarding journey so that they can feel confident that they’ve made the right decision.

 Keen to fine-tune your marketing strategy ahead of MTD?
-Register for our upcoming webinar to find out how.
+Watch the recording of our recent webinar to find out how.